wow-company/iknow/readme.txt

 Iknow is distributed under the terms of the GNU GPL

 == Changelog ==
+= 1.2.2 =
+* Fixed: section colors in the templates page: Focus,  Full-width, 404

 = 1.2.1 =
 * Fixed: title size